-NURNEEN'S MARVELOUS MASKS
+NURNEEN'S MARVELOUS MASKS 1.

-i.
 The "lurking mask" dominates the front window.
 During the day, Nurneene partially pulls aside the draped fabric behind it to allow passers-by to see beyond it into the shop.
-Few seem to notice, however, as the free-floating, moving mask often dominates the attention of those who pass by, a.
-A speakingtube and dumbwaiter connects all levels of the shop for the transfer of items and communication via handbells or speaking.
+Few seem to who pass by.
+2. A speakingtube and dumbwaiter connects all levels of the shop for the transfer of items and communication via handbells or speaking.